ppy/osu-wiki/news/2026/2026-05-18-project-loved-may-2026.md

 uhmhmm... ermm.
 Uhhhhhh.
 Hi guys.
 Here's your first map nominated for Loved this month.

 If you were keeping up with anime in 2023, the song [Iden Tei Tei Meltdown by Enako feat.
 Pmarusama.](https://osu.ppy.sh/beatmapsets/1965110#osu), was everywhere in the collective consciousness.
 Mappers ::Amateurre::{ user=7326908 } and ::Sakurai Miyo::{ user=1125647 } bring their own interpretation of the song, with a near 8.00★ alt map challenge filled with satisfying geometric aim control patterns that give the map a consistent and charming theme.
-There is also a more accessible Hard difficulty by ::milr\1::{ user=4485933 } for you to try!
+There is also a more accessible Hard difficulty by ::milr_::{ user=4485933 } for you to try!

 Make sure to vote "YES c:", if you would like this map in Loved this month, and #FREEAGDT2, iykyk.